Destroying Bicolored $P_3$s by Deleting Few Edges: Polynomial-Time Solvable Cases

-The running time can be seen as follows: We compute in~$\Oh(n+m)$ time the set of bridges in~$G$, and in~$\Oh(nm)$ time the two connected components resulting from the deletion of each bridge.
-Moreover, in~$\Oh(nm)$~time we can compute for each bridge if it forms a~\pt{} with any other edge.
-Then, we check for each bridge in~$\Oh(nm)$~time whether the two new disconnected components are~\pt~free.
-Since there are at most~$\Oh(n)$ bridges, the overall running time for this step is~$\Oh(n^2\cdot m)$.
-Thus, we can determine in~$\Oh(n^2\cdot m)$~time whether the reduction rule can be applied.
-Since the rule can be applied~$\Oh(m)$ times, we arrive at the claimed running time bound. \end{proof} As we will show later, any graph without monochromatic $P_3$s and monochromatic~$K_3$s to which the above reduction rules do not apply has maximum degree two.
-These graphs can be solved in linear time as we see in the following lemma. \begin{lemma} Let~$(G,k)$ be an instance of~\BPDs{} such that~$G$ has maximum degree two.
+Altogether, applying the rules using~$F$ needs~$\Oh(n+m)$~time per removed vertex and edge.
+Since each application removes some vertex or bridge of~$G$, there are in total~$\Oh(n)$~applications.
+Moreover, after removing all isolated vertices from~$G$, we have~$n\le 2m$ and thus the overall running time of~$\Oh(nm)$ for the application of the rule follows. \end{proof}

+As we will show later, any graph without monochromatic $P_3$s and monochromatic~$K_3$s to which the above reduction rules do not apply has maximum degree two.
+These graphs can be solved in linear time as we see in the following lemma. \begin{lemma} Let~$(G,k)$ be an instance of~\BPDs{} such that~$G$ has maximum degree~$2$.
 Then,~$(G,k)$ can be solved in~$\Oh(n)$ time. \end{lemma} \begin{proof} In the following, we construct a solution~$S$ for~$(G,k)$.
-If~$G$ has maximum degree~two, then each connected component of~$G$ is either a path or a cycle.
+If~$G$ has maximum degree~$2$, then each connected component of~$G$ is either a path or a cycle.
 The algorithm first deals with cycles and then considers the remaining paths.
+Observe that every connected component of size at most~$3$ can be solved within~$\Oh(1)$~time.
+For the rest of the proof we assume that every connected component has size at least~$4$.